dantleech/blog/content/posts/2026/01-30-space.md

 They are **well protected** from the chaos of your project.
-So it may be tempting to reorganise your code into distributable packages that are clearly owned and safe from contaminiation.
+So it may be tempting to reorganise your code into distributable packages that are clearly owned and safe from contamination.

 ## Death by Package ☠